-In some regions, environmental factors can affect the vehicle paintwork and damage it.
+Environmental influences in areas with increased air pollution or natural contaminants. such as tree sap or pollen, can affect the vehicle paintwork.
 It is therefore important to adjust the frequency and extent of vehicle care correspondingly.

-Immediately remove aggressive materials such as spilled fuel, oil, grease, brake fluid, tree sap or bird droppings to prevent damage to the paintwork.
+Immediately remove any particularly aggressive substances, such as fuel that has overflowed, oil, grease, brake fluid, or bird droppings; otherwise, paint damage can be caused.